hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfconfig.html.md

 The root module is included in this list, represented as an empty inner list.

-As an example, if the following module block was the only module within a Terraform configuration:
+As an example, if the following module block was present within a Terraform
+configuration:

 ```hcl
 module "foo" {